pouriap/TinyRF/README.md

 }
 ```

+## How to reduce memory usage?
+If you're running out of memory here are a few TinyRF-specific and general hints:
+* Disable sequence numbering: If you don't need the sequence numbering feature you can disable it by uncommenting `#define TRF_SEQ_DISABLED` in `Settings.h`.
+Note that disabling sequence numbering will also disable TinyRF's ability to detect duplicate messages and the `TRF_ERR_DUPLICATE_MSG` return code.
+* Use checksum for error detection: Checksum detects less errors compared to CRC (the default error checking) but also occupies less memory.
+To use checksum instead of CRC uncomment `#define TRF_ERROR_CHECKING_CHECKSUM` in `Settings.h` and comment out the CRC define.
+* Disable error checking altogether: If you don't need the error checking you can completely disable it by uncommenting `#define TRF_ERROR_CHECKING_NONE` in `Settings.h`.
+You should also comment checksum and CRC.
+* Checkout [Efficient C Coding for AVR](https://teslabs.com/openplayer/docs/docs/prognotes/efficient_c_coding_avr.pdf).
+Specially the section about "Variables and Data
+Types".
+* Use Atmel Studio and write in pure C instead of using Arduino.
+There is some overhead when using even the `setup()` and `loop()` function so if you need every last byte you should forget Arduino libraries and just use purce C.

+## How to use without Arduino?
+In order to make the library easy to use for Arduino users I have written the library with Arduino functions such as `digitalWrite()` and `delayMicroseconds()`.
+The optimizer automatically takes care of them and they don't add an overhead (tested with ATtiny13 + MicroCore).
+If you want to use it in a pure C AVR project you'll have to replace the functions yourself.

 ## How to change settings:
 Transmitter pin number and other settings are defined in `Settings.h` instead of being set programatically in order to save program space.
 To find out which settings are available and what they do take a look at `Settings.h`.

 ## Why make this library:
-These generic 315MHz / 433MHz RF modules are cheap.
-The ATtiny13 is cheap.
-Why not use them together to make a cheap yet reliable system?

 I needed a reliable system to send soil moisture data from different "stations" to a central Arduino receiver.
-The station needed to be as cheap as possible and use as little power as possible, so ATtiny13 was the  choice.
+The station needed to be as cheap as possible and use as little power as possible, so ATtiny13 and the generic 315MHz / 433MHz RF modules were my choice.

 The problem was available libraries were either too big to fit in the tiny or were unreliable.
-So I wrote my own library with build-in error checking and sequence numbering and ability to send messages longer than 128bits.
-It's very useful for microcontrollers that have limited storage.
+So I wrote my own library with build-in error checking and sequence numbering and ability to send relatively long messages.
+The library can be used with Arduino or any other AVR but it's particularly useful for ATtinye MCUs that have limited resources.